All guides

 Capsule

-Shell containing powder or granules.
-Generally, do not open without your vet's approval.
+A shell containing powder or granules.
+Generally, do not open it without your vet's approval.

 🧴